NachE/AoC2024/README.md

 Each directory corresponds to a day's challenge and includes:

+- **Problem Description**: A brief summary of the challenge in description.txt
 - **Solution**: My code solution for the problem in the main.go
 - **Input**: The input provided: input.txt